rsnpj/notes-site/notes/Year_1/Algorithms_and_Data_Structures/Part_1/Pseudocode.md

 # Pseudocode

-To describe algorithms we will use generic pseudocode, not any one programming language.
+To describe algorithms we will use generic pseudocode, not any single programming language.

 There are no very strict rules on how it should be written.

 Will often use variables: int, float, char, str